arbyys/oax-prezentace/cybercrime-presentation.md

 ___

 # Botnet
-- lots of inficated computers (zombies) are controlled from one device to perform different cybercrimes (most often DDoS)
+- lots of infected computers (zombies) are controlled from one device to perform different cybercrimes (most often DDoS)
 - users typically do not have a clue about their computer being infected
 - bot master has to limit number of requests to avoid being caught by ISP